 Iconic imagery is where you find it.

-I have become obsessed with finding the most cliche, familiar objects in their most generic form.
+In searching for icons, the most cliche images and objects come to mind, familiar objects in their most generic form.
 On the other hand, these are real objects, not made up in an illustrator’s psyche or muddied by marketing department’s knack for inauthentic imagery.
 To use real objects is to inherit elements from the context from whence they came.
+Real objects are seldom as cliche as they are in the virtual world.
 It is to allow each object to express its own authenticity.
 Just like people, every real thing has a story to tell.

 handy with tools are we?

 A steel icon playing a video of another steel icon

 Some people, real or imagined, are icon by their nature.
 The first time we meet them.